Changi Village: History

 Changi Village has its early beginnings as a kampong village.
 The place was first redeveloped by the British as a summer house and a getaway location from the city centre of Singapore, in the 1890s, and was prized for its tranquillity and remoteness.
 The existence of the resorts there today still bear testament to the original redevelopments there.
 Starting from the 1920s, the British started building up Changi as tension across Asia and Europe started to build in anticipation for war.
 The infamous old Changi Hospital was also built there as a result.
 During World War II, the place saw mass mobilisation of Allied troops in anticipation of the possible landing and invasion by the Imperial Japanese troops who landed on the nearby Pulau Ubin.
 However the manoeuvre by the Japanese was a bluff that drew vital Allied troops from the West of Singapore that eventually was the landing site of the Japanese troops.
 The area as part of the greater Changi defence also saw action of 3 giant artillery guns, also known as the Johore battery, used in the defence of Singapore.
 Their use and effectiveness in the defence of Singapore has often been controversial.
 The Sook Ching massacre took place throughout the war at the neighbouring Changi Beach Park.

 After the war, the British rebuilt the area to become both a resort and an accommodation for ANZUK soldiers and their families as they continued to maintain military facilities in the nearby Changi Camp.
 In the 1970s, after the independence of Singapore, the land around Changi was redeveloped for the construction of the Changi Airport.
 The HDB started building low-rise flats at Changi Village after the land clearance.
 Changi Village was then spruced up and amenities like the bus terminal were built.
 In 1997 the operations of the old Changi Hospital was moved to the new Changi General Hospital at Simei.

 The Government of Singapore has pledged in 2005 that they would try to revive the "ghost town".
 As of 2014 the place is on track to being a hub for recreational activities as resorts and clubs in the area are undergoing refurbishment and tender for leisure and food and beverage operators are being rolled out.
 Despite the recent redevelopments, Changi Village continues to be relatively laid back compared to the rest of Singapore.

 Amenities

 Education

 There are currently no public government schools located in Changi Village and there were not known to be any throughout its history.
 However, the BNP Paribas Campus, the first training institute in the Asia-Pacific region that seeks to train employees in the region, is located in Changi Village.

-Singapore Aviation Academy operates here since 1992.
+Singapore Aviation Academy has operated here since 1992.